-On July 7, 2014, the Company entered into an exploration and option Agreement with Eurasian Minerals Inc. ("Eurasian") for the Cathedral Well gold project ("Cathedral Well Project").
-Cathedral Well is comprised of 113 unpatented mining claims that surround the Company's Green Springs claims, Pursuant to this agreement, the Company can earn a 100% interest in the Cathedral Project by paying Eurasian a total of \$100,000 as follows:
+On July 7, 2014, the Company entered into an exploration and Option Agreement (the "Option Agreement") with Eurasian Minerals Inc. ("Eurasian") for the Cathedral Well gold project ("Cathedral Well Project").
+The Cathedral Well Project is comprised of 113 unpatented mining claims that surround the Company's Green Springs claims.
+Pursuant to the Option Agreement, the Company can earn a 100% interest in the Cathedral Well Project by paying Eurasian a total of \$100,000 as follows:

-- US\$25,000 upon execution of this agreement (paid); and - US\$75,000 over the next three years.
+- US\$25,000 upon signing (paid);

+- US\$25,000 on the first anniversary (paid);

+- US\$25,000 on the second anniversary; and

+- US\$25,000 on the third anniversary.

 Eurasian will retain a 2.5% net smelter return ("NSR") royalty, inclusive of an underlying 0.5% NSR royalty.
-In addition, after earning the 100% interest in the Cathedral Well Project, the Company will pay Eurasian annual advance royalties equal to 20 ounces of gold each year beginning in year four of this agreement.
+In addition, after earning the 100% interest in the Cathedral Well Project, the Company will pay Eurasian annual advance royalties equal to 20 ounces of gold each year beginning in year four of the Option Agreement.
 After completion of a feasibility study of the Cathedral Well Project and/or the adjacent Company properties, the annual payment will increase to 35 ounces of gold each year thereafter until commencement of commercial production from either, or both, of the Cathedral Well Project and the adjacent Company properties.
 The Company may purchase 0.5% of the Eurasian NSR royalty by paying Eurasian 500 ounces of gold within 60 days after commencement of commercial production from either, or both, of the Cathedral Well Project and the adjacent Company properties.
 However, Eurasian will not retain any royalty on the Company's existing Green Springs project.